DHTMLX/docs-todolist/docs/api/toolbar_api/configs/api_config.md

 ### Description

 @short: Required.
-An object with the internal API of To do list
+An object with the internal API of To Do List

 :::info
-Usage of the internal API of To do list is necessary for correct work of the search bar and controls located in the Toolbar
+Usage of the internal API of To Do List is necessary for correct work of the search bar and controls located in the Toolbar
 :::

 ### Usage